3 Steps to Meaningful Digital Transformation

 If your technology platform is the foundation, then your people and culture are the cement binding everything together.

-Digitally-forward organizations require new skill-sets (e.g. data science) and behaviors (e.g. agile), as well as a matching digital culture that will attract and support new talent and also the retraining of current employees.
+Digitally-forward organizations require new skill-sets (e.g. data science, user experience) and behaviors (e.g. agile, transparent), as well as a matching digital culture that will attract and support new talent and also the retraining of current employees.
 This is essential to forming the cohesive, collaborative, and high-performing cross-functional teams that advance organizational goals.

-Investing in your people and culture to be aligned with your transforming organization is also what allows employees to respond smoothly to change, root out inefficiencies, and continually improve and drive accountability and action.
+Investing in your people and culture to align with your transformation allows employees to respond smoothly to change, root out inefficiencies, and continually improve and drive accountability and action.

 6. Change Management